A: Below is a chart showing the total number of questions and the allotted time for each of our exams.

 A: No. While the desire to review incorrect answers is understandable, IAPP exam questions are considered secure material, and cannot be distributed outside of the testing environment.
 This policy is meant to ensure the integrity of our exams by preventing content from being circulated.

-A: CPE credits for IAPP Events and Webinars will be automatically added to the Certificant’s account.
-For all other activities, certificants are required to self-report using the CPE Submission Form, accessible through your IAPP account.
-From the Certifications tab on your IAPP account, you are able to manage your CPE submissions, read the certification terms, and keep track of your Group A and Group B credits.
+A: CPE credits for IAPP Events and Webinars will be automatically added to the certified individual's account.
+For all other activities, certified individuals are required to self-report using the CPE Submission Form, accessible through your IAPP account.
+From the Certifications tab on your IAPP account, you are able to manage your CPE submissions, read the certification terms, and keep track of your credits.

 A: Yes. if you currently hold an IAPP certification, any additional first-time certification exams will receive a discounted price of $375.

-Look through our list of Authoritative Resources for additional study materials, here.
+Look through our list of authoritative resources for additional study materials.

-For IAPP Continuing Education information, please read through the CPE Policy.
+For IAPP Continuing Privacy Education information, please read through the CPE Policy.

 For general IAPP certification questions, feel free to email us at firstname.lastname@example.org.